servicetitan/Stl.Fusion.Samples/docs/tutorial/Part08.md

 This is the simplest case.
 Let's assume we're building a Fusion-based multi-tenant service, and:
 - There are `H` hosts (VMs, containers, etc.) running the service
-- We want to ensure each tenant can be served by at least `K` machines.
+- We want to ensure each tenant can be served by at least `K` of them.

 The simplest way to achieve a desirable distribution of load in this case is to use [Rendezvous Hashing] or [Consistent Hashing].